 - Plan Your Attack – I have seen more fish put down than Fort Knox has gold bars by poorly executed attempts on feeding fish.
-BEFORE YOU CAST !Think about where you want your fly to land and how to get it there.
-Preplanning for wind and pesky obstacles makes a huge difference for success.
+BEFORE YOU CAST!Think about where you want your fly to land and how to get it there.
+Preplanning for wind and pesky obstacles makes a huge difference in success.
 Watch seams and currents if you are fishing moving water, think about the mends you will need go make to keep the fly in the feeding zone.

 - Know Your Strip – Gauging distance properly toward the targeted fish is great.
 It isn’t so great if you have no idea how much fly line you have pulled off of your reel.
 Knowing how much line you pull off your reel with each strip lets you keep your eye on the fish without looking and prevents you from lining the fish.
 My huge pet peeve is when my friends do several casts to determine range.
 It never fails, they either flail the water near their target on accident or they snap the fly off because they are afraid of slapping the water next to the fish.